What Does A Rehab Do?

 This part of rehab is where clients do the hard work of learning about themselves in a deeper level, so that they can learn new ways to cope.

 Rehab clinics differ in therapy methods chosen.

-A private clinic like Abbeycare offers 12 Step facilitation, Cognitive Behavioural Therapy and Holistic therapy.
+A private clinic like Abbeycare offers 12 Step facilitation and Cognitive Behavioural Therapy.